 The Slug and Lettuce is a classic for a good cocktail.
 They change their menu a handful and times a year but they always manage to impress.
 There is over 30 cocktails on their menu so it could suit anyone’s tastes.
 With champagne cocktails, Red Bull rocktails, creamy classics, strong but sweet favourites, and always 2 for 1, you can’t go wrong!

-ABOVE: The rudely named Screaming Orgasms are a crowd favourite.
+I also had: The rudely named Screaming Orgasms are a crowd favourite.

 Located on Irongate, The Slug and Lettuce is perfect for a girls night out, a great date night or for a cheeky after work drink.
 Offering food, drinks and a sparkling decor, it’s perfect for any occasion!

 Turtle Bay’s Caribbean themed food, decor and drinks provide a relaxed vibe as soon as you set foot in the door.
 Most of their cocktails are rum based (as they are Caribbean after all!) but this doesn’t limit the flavours and colours of the drinks.
 If you’re looking for somewhere with great food, great staff and great drinks, then this is the place to go.